Drakonis96/ocrai/README.md

 1. Go to the **OCR** tab.
 2. Upload a file and select **AI**.
 3. Choose a prompt and process the file.
 4. Convert the resulting Markdown text (.txt or .md) to PDF using the **TXT to PDF** tab if needed.
+You can upload a text or Markdown file directly or choose one from the list.
 5. Create an EPUB version using the **MD to EPUB** tab when desired.
+This section also allows manual Markdown uploads.

 ### Optional Compression
 1. Enable compression in the **OCR** tab.